Leslie Halliwell: Halliwell's Film Guide

 I salute especially the work of Leonard Maltin, James Robert Parish, Denis Gifford, Douglas Eames and the unsung anonymous heroes who compiled the reviews of the BFI's Monthly Film Bulletin during the fifties and sixties.

 This second work also came in for as much criticism as it did praise.
 Halliwell came under fire from journalists and critics for the brevity of his assessments, and his dismissive stance on more modern films.
 His devotion to the Golden Age of Hollywood left him increasingly out of touch with modern attitudes.
 Observer film critic Philip French wrote that Halliwell "isn't a scholar, critic or cineaste, but rather a movie buff, a man who knows the credits of everything but the value of very little".
 Jim Emerson of the Orange County Register called Halliwell "something of a grumpy old English fuddy-duddy [who] rarely has anything good to say about any movie made after 1960".
+Halliwell expressed his views in an essay in this book:

+The best kind of film buff loves the movie business for what it can be at its best ...
+Hollywood at its best - and for Hollywood also read Ealing and Tobis Klangfilm and Svenske Filmindustri - was the purveyor of an expensive and elegant craft which at times touched art, though seldom throughout a whole film.
+Reality was seldom sought, but why should it be?
+Real life is not dramatic anyway ...
+Some of the new films clearly have virtues which the old ones didn't possess: one is grateful for The Graduate and Charlie Bubbles and Cabaret and One Flew Over the Cuckoo's Nest, which for various reasons could never have been made in the old Hollywood.
+But if my thesis were not largely true, how would one explain the enormous popularity of old movies on television, or the recent deluge of books about them?